 - translation: website localization and social sharing

-- software work-group: PowerPC gnu/linux applications optimization (test gnu/linux application packages, give feedback or fix the errors), distro porting (U-boot, etc), push sources to mainstream branches.
+- software work-group: PowerPC GNU/Linux applications optimization (test GNU/linux application packages, give feedback , or fix issues).
+Distro porting (U-boot, etc).
+Push sources to mainstream branches.
 Other OS porting.
 Convert Wii/WiiU, PS3 and Xbox360 emulators to virtualize thanks to the PowerPC CPU.

 - hardware work-group: wish list and suggestions

 - group buying: how to, study other experiences

 - Yes, we have done a Donation campaign between 2017 and 2018 and designed the electrical schematic.

 - We are now doing a Donation Campaign to design the PCB of the motherboard.
 Next we’ll organize the Campaign to build the prototypes

 - After we have the prototypes we will launch a group buying campaign.

 - Start crowdfunding campaign specifically for mobo design and prototypes ( running from 2017 – estimated until 2020)

 - Create a buying group

 - Beta tester program for software optimization ( running from 2018)